Igorsta/idub-debugger/documentation/eng/tldr.md

 - _N_PARSE : responsible for parsing lines of the code and the entitre files
 - _N_PRNT : responsible for printing the instructions (used only for debugging)
 - _N_EXEC : responsible for printing the actual execution of the instructions
-- _N_ARGS : responsible for printing handling the arguments of each type of opcode
+- _N_ARGS : responsible for handling the arguments of each type of opcode

 Each of those namespces has a nested namespace _UTILS, which allows for hiding the details of implementation.
 Every type of opcodes introduces a corresponding function in some of those namespaces - most of them (also called as *SIMPLE*) in all of those namespaces.